wp-plugins/thinglink/readme.txt

 = 1.4 =
 * Shortcode should now work on older PHP (version<5.3)

+= 1.4.2 =
+* Tested for WordPress 4.0 and updated Setting page texts a little

 == Frequently Asked Questions ==

 = What is Thinglink? =